ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 # UUID Format {#format}

-The UUID format is 16 octets (128 bits); the variant bits in conjunction with the version bits described in the next sections in determine finer structure.
+The UUID format is 16 octets (128 bits); the variant bits in conjunction with the version bits described in the next sections determine finer structure.
 While discussing UUID formats and layout, bit definitions start at 0 and end at 127 while octet definitions start at 0 and end at 15.

 In the absence of explicit application or presentation protocol specification to the contrary, each field is encoded with the Most